hellomohit722/git-mosh/01 Getting Started/03- What is Git.md

 # 03- What is Git

+## What is Version Control System

+VCS records the change made to our code code over a time in a specified database called repository.

 ## What is Git

 Git is the most popular **Version Control System (VCS)** in the world.